I am not old, but I am not also getting any younger.

 If I had known that the real world operates like that early on, I wouldn’t have instilled in my mind during my formative years that I was better than most people I personally know.
 That is such immature thinking now that I think of it.

 I would have connected to people that matter in the industry and sought their help.
 I would have developed such a thick skin to approach these people and bow down to their excellence.
 I would have learned more than what I know today.

 I would have become a people person; instead, I became a virtual recluse.

 The decisions I made in the past led me to where I am now.
 And I’m still happy life for me turned out this way.

 Some people aspire to be where I am now.
 It may not be that glamorous, but I can say I sleep peacefully at night knowing tomorrow is another day I may or may not take a bath going to work in my home office.

-I may not be some big shot corporate shark who gets paid barking orders, making important decisions, signing deals and paper works, sitting in some fancy minimalist office with a view of the city skyline.
+I may not be some big-shot corporate shark who gets paid barking orders, making important decisions, signing deals and paper works, and sitting in some fancy minimalist office with a view of the city skyline.

 And that’s okay.

 Someday, I might be the one calling the shots in my empire.
 Who knows!